What is Phone Number Verification & How is it Reliable?

 How does Phone Verification work?

-The process can be adapted for a variety of goals.
-A company may use it as an additional fraud prevention tool after a failed deep phone check or integrate the solution as part of the secure onboarding process. iDenfy’s product includes:
+Phone verification can be adapted for a variety of scenarios.
+For example, a company may use it as an additional fraud prevention tool after a failed deep phone check or integrate the solution as part of the secure onboarding process.

 • Global coverage